Captain Goodnight and the Islands of Fear: Development

 The game was designed to be "loaded with humor".

 Roland Gustafsson provided the protection schemes for this game.

 Reception

 Video game reviewer Reggie C. deemed it "One of my favorite games from the Apple era", adding that it has "less than an hours worth of action" and is "crazy hard".
 InThe80s said the game "showed the foregrounds to Austin Powers", while Unwinnable Weekly deemed it "pulpy but incredibly difficult".
 Vintage Game Consoles said the game "impressed with its rich cinematic, multistage gameplay".
-Home of the Underdogs said it was "One of the most underrated Apple II games ever made", describing it as "funny", "addictive", "frustrating", "clever", and "realistic".
 The Australian Apple Review wrote that the game "is very nearly the ultimate that can be achieved with current technology on computer".
 Finnish Retro Game Comparison Blog deemed it a "brilliantly parodic tribute to James Bond".
 PC Magazine deemed it one of the Apple II's best exclusive games.

 The game was listed at #16 in Billboard's list of Top Computer Software for the week ending September 4, 1985.